MitulMistry/steam-navigator/README.md

 4. Run `bower install`.
 It will install front end dependencies from the [bower.json file](../master/bower.json).
 5. To run the local dev server at http://localhost:5000, run `node index.js`.
 It will run the Node/Express application in the [index.js file](../master/index.js).

+## Testing
+The test framework uses [Jasmine](https://jasmine.github.io/) and [Karma](https://karma-runner.github.io/) as the test runner.

+Tests are found under the [tests folder](../master/tests).
+Currently the test suite is incomplete.

+On Linux, you can install the Karma CLI via the command:
+`sudo npm install -g karma-cli`.
+Then, after NPM and Bower dependencies have been installed, run the tests with `karma start`.

 ## License
 This project is open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).